 5. Keep Your Horn in Good Shape

 A weak horn is worse than no horn.
-If you can’t hear it from the driver’s seat, you’re not sending a clear message.
-Regularly test the horn during vehicle maintenance and replace it if the tone is muffled And that's really what it comes down to..
+Which means if you can’t hear it from the driver’s seat, you’re not sending a clear message.
+Regularly test the horn during vehicle maintenance and replace it if the tone is muffled That alone is useful..

 Common Mistakes / What Most People Get Wrong